dvinubius/lossless-nfts/README.md

 ## Concept: Create and manage NFTs with up-only price

 Special ERC721 contract that twists the usual meaning of NFT ownership.
-Extra incentives are added such that the price can only ever increase.
+Extra incentives are added such that **the price can only ever increase**.
 ### Actors
 - Author
 - Minter